iluwatar/java-design-patterns/command/README.md

 **Programmatic Example**

-There is a wizard casting spells on a goblin.
+In the Command pattern, objects are used to encapsulate all information needed to perform an action or trigger an event at a later time.
+This pattern is particularly useful for implementing undo functionality in applications.

+In our example, a `Wizard` casts spells on a `Goblin`.
+Each spell is a command object that can be executed and undone, demonstrating the core principles of the Command pattern in Java.
 The spells are executed on the goblin one by one.
 The first spell shrinks the goblin and the second makes him invisible.
 Then the wizard reverses the spells one by one.
 Each spell here is a command object that can be undone.

 Let's start from the `Wizard` class.